achtman-lab/GrapeTree/README.md

 The first row is required and describes the labels of the categories.
 A category labeled as "ID" is used to correlate metadata with profiles.
 The first column will be used if there is no "ID" column.

+## outputs
+The tree is described in NEWICK format. https://en.wikipedia.org/wiki/Newick_format

 ## Command line examples
 #### MSTree V2